WesselKroos/youtube-ambilight/README.md

 - [ ] Firefox: immersive mode: Hide scrollbar
 - [ ] Firefox: blur(100px) max workaround: Add a second element with blur(100px)
 - [ ] Firefox: resizing and restore from inactive browser
+- [ ] Turn on the Ambilight extension on existing tabs after the installation.
+This way a refresh is not needed anymore

 ## Development